dimagi/commcare-hq/docs/sso/architecture.rst

 ==============

 .. note::
-    Everything related on SSO on CommCare HQ can be found in `corehq.apps.sso`
+    Everything related to SSO on CommCare HQ can be found in `corehq.apps.sso`

 We have four primary models in our current SSO architecture, which is based on the SAML 2.0 protocol.